User Avatar

 lebronfan

-What if Clovis points were in fact invented in North America but were carried back to Siberia via the Berling land bridge shortly after it disappeared?
+What if Clovis points were in fact invented in North America but were carried back to Siberia via the Berling land bridge shortly before it disappeared?
 That would make it plausible that all Clovis points found in Siberia are older than that of NA but they were still invented in NA.
 I thought B prevents this conclusion so I went with it.

 PrepTests ·